rya-sge/password-manager/README.md

 ## Description of program

 The user creates an account on the application.
-An RSA key pair is created. and the RSA private key is encrypted with the key derived from the master password.
+An RSA key pair is created, and the RSA private key is encrypted with the key derived from the master password.

 The hash of the master password is stored in the database (accounts.db).

 When the user adds a new password to the database (passwords.db), it is encrypted with the RSA public key.

 When a user wishes to share a password with another user, he also uses the public key.

 ### Creating an account